-- C. Nephrotic Syndrome (must meet all): - 1.
-Currently receiving medication via Centene benefit or member has previously met initial approval criteria; - 2.
+C. Nephrotic Syndrome (must meet all):

+- 1. Member meets one of the following (a or b): - a.
+Currently receiving medication via Centene benefit or member has previously met initial approval criteria; - b.
+Member is currently receiving medication and is enrolled in a state and product with continuity of care regulations (refer to state specific addendums for CC.PHARM.03A and CC.PHARM.03B); - 2.
 Member is responding positively to therapy; - 3.
 For H.P.
 Acthar Gel requests, member must use Purified Cortrophin Gel, if available, unless contraindicated or clinically significant adverse effects are experienced; - 4.
 If request is for a dose increase, new dose does not exceed 80 units (1 mL) per day.
 Approval duration: 3 months